sjoerdvankreel/firefly-synth/FEATURES.md

 - Stair-stepping any periodic waveform
 - Optional 5 horizontal and 5 vertical skewing modes + corresponding control parameters
 - Various periodic waveforms + smooth noise, static noise and free-running static noise
+- See bottom of this document for shape and skew modes

 # 4 Oscillators
 - Phased: anti-aliased DSF generator